No seclusion in schools and ECEs

 If you have a concern or complaint about the use of seclusion in a school, please contact the Ministry of Education (external link) straight away.

 Time out is an acceptable way to manage student behaviour.
 Time out means a child or student voluntarily takes themselves to an agreed space or unlocked room to calm down; or a teacher prompts a disruptive child or student to work in another space.

 It’s important for teachers to be very clear when using time out that the child or student is free to come out of the room whenever they choose.

 Guidelines for Registered Schools in New Zealand on the Use of Physical Restraint August 2017

-This guidance will help schools use positive strategies for managing student behaviour.
-It focuses on preventative and de-escalation techniques with the priority on the wellbeing and safety of both staff and students.
-It has been developed by a cross-sector advisory group.
+- The guidelines help schools use positive strategies for managing student behaviour.
+It focuses on preventative and de-escalation techniques, with the priority being the wellbeing and safety of both staff and students.
+It was developed by a cross-sector advisory group.